S-Riches/S-Riches/README.md

 # About me

-Just a dude who wants to get his feet into the web development scene.
-I also have an interest in programming languages such as Python, C# and Java
+Just a dude who wants to get his feet into Web Dev or Software engineering.
+I also have an interest in programming languages such as Python, C# and Javascript

-Please look at my repos if there are public ones here, i promise i will make some
+Please look at my repos, and feel free to look through my code!

 Also that dog thats my profile pic was and will forever be the best boy : )